MedVisBonn/eyepy/README.md

 [![DOI](https://zenodo.org/badge/292547201.svg)](https://zenodo.org/badge/latestdoi/292547201)

 The `eyepy` python package provides a simple interface to import and process OCT volumes.
 Everything you import with one of our import functions becomes an `EyeVolume` object which provides a unified interface to the data.
-The `EyeVolume` object provides methods to plot the localizer image and B-scans as well as to compute and plot quantifications of voxel annotations such as drusen.
+The `EyeVolume` object provides methods to plot the localizer (fundus) image and B-scans as well as to compute and plot quantifications of voxel annotations such as drusen.
 Check out the [documentation](https://MedVisBonn.github.io/eyepy), especially the [Cookbook](https://medvisbonn.github.io/eyepy/cookbook/) chapter, for more information.

 ## Features